US to allow entry of fully vaccinated international travelers from November

-NEW YORK — The US government will lift restrictions on entry into the country starting in November for foreigners who are fully vaccinated against Covid-19, including passengers from Brazil, ending a travel ban implemented more than a year ago to limit the spread of the disease internally.
+NEW YORK — The US government will lift restrictions on entry into the country beginning in November for foreigners who are fully vaccinated against Covid-19, including passengers from Brazil and 32 other territories, ending an implemented travel ban. for more than a year to limit the spread of the disease internally.
 Travelers will have to submit a negative test for the coronavirus taken up to three days before the flight, the White House said on Monday.

 Gabby Petito case:Police continue searches for fiance after finding body of blogger